kelemenkf/multifractal/README.md

 M - str or list, if list it is the multipliers of a multinomial measure, if a str a type of random multiplier.

 r_type - determines the type of mass conservation of a random multiplier.
 Options: 'canon' - makes a canonical measure where mass is preserved on average. 'conserv' - makes a conservative measure where mass is conserved exactly at every stage of the construction.
+If the random multplier is not multinomial it must be set to 'canon'.

 loc - location parameter of a random canonical multiplier

 scale - scale parameter of a random canonical multiplier

-draw_random_multiplier(r_type)

-when drawing from a random multiplier
+methods:

 Method of moments